Actindo-AG/Documentation/Taxes/Integration/01_ManageTaxRates.md

   > [Info] Be aware that any changes made to an existing tax rate will overwrite the previously configured values.

 3. Click the [SAVE] button.
-The *Edit tax rate* view closes automatically and the tax rate list is displayed again.
+The *Edit tax rate* view closes automatically and the list of tax rates is displayed again.

 4. Click the ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh) button in the upper right corner.
 The edited tax rate is displayed in the list of tax rates.